SidneyLemon/cpnt201-a4/README.md

 ## Team guideline for merging pull requests:

     - Must have detailed commit messages
+    - There needs to be at least one reviewer before PR

 List the author and links to any Attributions for code and/or assets you used that are not your own;